p12h4/DF-Guide/Bedrock/Guide.md

 - Breaking Mangrove Leaves with Shears may drop leaves that don't stack with each other.
 These can have a "update_bit" tag, "persistant_bit" tag, or both.
 Just like other items, these can be stored in shulker boxes to prevent them from reverting

 - Support Blocks like skulls may appear facing the wrong way in ancient cities

+- Cod, Pufferfish, Salmon, and Tropical fish have 3 hearts instead of 1.5
 <br>